Get it on Amazon »

 2. We will be members of God’s family-council

 As I’ve already mentioned, we will not merely be citizens of God’s kingdom in glorious embodiment; we shall be his royal family—and because we represent him perfectly, having been freed from the bondage of sin, we have the right to reign with him (2 Timothy 2:12).
-Once again, the Bible does not provide details on the mechanics nor logistics of this; but it does show that partaking of the divine nature elevates us above the gods we were created lower than (1 Corinthians 6:3; cf. Psalm 8:5; Hebrews 2:7).
-Since we are heirs with Christ, we are the new sons of God; since we are in Christ, we have been put over every ruler in the heavenly places (Ephesians 1:21).
+Once again, the Bible does not provide details on the mechanics nor the logistics of this; but it does show that partaking of the divine nature elevates us above the gods we were created lower than (1 Corinthians 6:3; cf. Psalm 8:5; Hebrews 2:7).
+Since we are heirs with Jesus, we are the new sons of God; since we are in Jesus, we have been put over every ruler in the heavenly places (Ephesians 1:21; cf. Luke 20:35–36).

-Again, most Christians either know nothing of this, or pay lip-service to being sons of the King, without really considering that sons of the King will be called upon to rule.
+Without wishing to speak ill of anyone, I find it hard to overemphasize the importance of this, given how the gospel is typically preached today.
+Most Christians either don’t consider, or merely pay lip-service to being sons of the King—without really considering that sons of the King will be called upon to rule.
 Having a clear understanding of the divine council, and how we replace it, brings both grave import and great awe to our calling as Christians.
+[I will explicate the significance of this shortly, but see also D. Bnonn Tennant, The gospel is inherently political (April 2017).]

 3. Jesus has an inheritance too